Cédric De Troetsel

 Cedric De Troetsel (born 8 July 1988) is a Belgian retired football defender.

 Career

 Before his time with K Rupel Boom FC, Cedric De Troetsel played for SK Lierse.

-After a spell with Belgian First Division club FC Brussels, Cedric joined K. Rupel Boom FC in 2008.
+After a spell with Belgian First Division club FC Brussels, Cedric joined K. Rupel Boom FC in the Derde Klasse in 2008.

 Amongst the fans, De Troetsel is affectionately known as "Jeromeke", because of his relentless defending and never giving up.

 International career

 De Troetsel was part of the national -16 and -21 teams.